JessePiccione/JessePiccione-Frontend/README.md

-# Getting Started with Create React App
+# Getting Started with JessePiccione-Info-Frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and extended with additional configurations for server-side rendering and deployment.

 ## Available Scripts